-Weekly Security Roundup #85: Malware is abundant, but that doesn’t mean you should give up
+Weekly Security Roundup #85: Malware is everywhere, but don’t give up!

 And that’s why you should read this week’s top 10 security news

 The bad guys were quite busy last weekend, so on Monday we reported that the Adwind Remote Access Trojan resurfaced in a campaign which went on for quite a while without being detected by antivirus.